IanHo2019/Global_Antidumping_Database/README.md

   1. the export firm is actually **dumping** its products;
   2. the dumpling behavior is causing **injury** to the market in the importing country.

 The process of investigating the dumping and injury is called **antidumping investigation**, which is the responsibility of one or two government agencies.
 A **single-track** AD investigative process refers to a system in which there is only one government agency carrying out the dumping and injury investigations at the same time, and a **dual-track** process is a system in which two independent government agencies handle the AD dumping and injury investigations.
-Most countries follows a single track procedure; the typical countries that follows a dual-track procedure are China and the US.
+Most countries follows a single track procedure; the typical countries that follow a dual-track procedure are China and the US.

 ## Introduction to the Database